The Best College in Every State (2026)

 18. Louisiana: Tulane University

-Students come from every state and 58 countries to pursue bachelor’s, master’s, and doctoral degrees.
+Students come from every state and from countries around the world to pursue bachelor’s, master’s, and doctoral degrees.
 They gain experience outside of the classroom, too.
-For example, architecture students get hands-on experience working with design and construction.
-Many students pursue an interdisciplinary education—approximately a third double major.
+For example, architecture students gain hands-on experience working with design and construction.

-Learn more about Tulane and what it takes to get accepted.
+Learn more about Tulane University and what it takes to get accepted.

 19. Maine: Bowdoin College